How to ask your business for training

-As we move towards a new normal, it’s likely that budgets will be stretched more than ever; before we enter a recovery period there may be a period of recession.
-During this time, making the case for more training, or asking for funding of the qualification will be a difficult proposition.
-More so than ever, any application for training must take in to account the wider economic situation that we are all, in some way, influenced by.
+As we navigate a world with relaxed restrictions but with the hangover of past lockdowns remaining, it’s likely that budgets will continue to be stretched.
+During this time, making the case for more training will be a difficult proposition.
+More so than ever, any application for training must take in to account this wider economic situation that we are all, in some way, influenced by.

 Does your training address some of the problems your company has in the real world?
 Marketing training, which spans across the entire business, should address the problems businesses face rather than your own personal career goals.
 You cannot solve most of the issues created in the wake of a pandemic, but an extra layer to your application is to think about the problems your training might create for the business, and then show that you have proactively found solutions for them.

-For example, if doing a CIM qualification costs the business money, can you identify savings elsewhere?
-If they are worried about you training during working hours, can you be more flexible with your timings and do it in the evenings instead?
-Bring solutions to the table and those making the final decision will have fewer problems to navigate and you'll likely get a clearer idea of the reasons behind their answer - whether it's yes or no.
+For example, if doing a CIM training course costs the business money, can you identify savings elsewhere?
+If taking part in a training sessions means management are worried about time spent out of the business, point out that the option for virtual learning means it's easier to work around and schedule priorities as you won't be too far away from your desk.
+Bring those solutions to the table and those making the final decision will have fewer problems to navigate and you'll likely get a clearer idea of the reasons behind their answer - whether it's yes or no.